omargomez/NSJSONSerializationPlusDomainUtils/README.md

 ## Sharing

-<a href="https://twitter.com/share?text=Map JSON to model classes #NSJSONSerializationPlusDomainUtils" class="twitter-share-button" data-lang="en">Tweet to share</a>
+<a href="https://twitter.com/share?text=Map JSON to model classes in Objective-C$hashtags=NSJSONSerializationPlusDomainUtils" class="twitter-share-button" data-lang="en">Tweet to share</a>